simpleanalytics/docs/_docs/30_features/30_embed-chart.md

 ## Spikes

 It happens that some data has huge spikes.
 This is great traffic-wise, but you might want to cut off the spike in the chart to make more sense out of your data before and after the spikes.
-You can change this with the `y-limit` parameter.
+You can change this with the `y-max` parameter.
 To limit your chart to – let's say 50,000 page views – you can add it like this to your `<div>`-tag: `data-y-max="50000"`.

 ## Pages specific